EdvinasKilbauskas/edvinas_notes_app/README.md

 - POST/PUT /api/notes/:id: Update a note (owner only)
 - DELETE /api/notes/:id: Delete a note (owner only)

+## Auth

+Use a JWT token in the Authorization header for all requests:
+Authorization: Bearer your_token_here

 ## Testing

 Run tests with: